 “This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.” – John 3:19

 God, in His generosity, gave each of us a conscience, and undeniable evidence of His great works in the world (Romans 1:18-22).
-Our sin nature rebels against God, and we fight mightily against that which is obvious – the need for God.
+Our sinful nature rebels against God, and we fight mightily against that which is obvious – the need for reconciliation with God.

 Dearest reader, my hope, and prayer is that you will respond rightly to God and His wonderfully gracious offer of salvation through Christ alone (John 3:16, John 14:6) if you have not yet done so.